Badminton-Apps/badman/CONTRIBUTING.md

-# Contributing to Badvlasim
+# Contributing to Badminton-Apps

-We would love for you to contribute to Badvlasim and help make it even better than it is today!
+We would love for you to contribute to Badminton-Apps and help make it even better than it is today!
 As a contributor, here are the guidelines we would like you to follow:

  - [Code of Conduct](#coc)